 Giving Compass’ Take:

-• In this story from Alliance Magazine, David Sandman discusses how foundations can use the changemaker model to ensure their contributions achieve the intended effect.
+• David Sandman discusses how foundations can use the changemaker model to ensure their contributions achieve the intended effect.

-• How does an organization looking to more closesly adopt the changemaker model make that transition?
+• How does an organization looking to more closely adapt the changemaker model make that transition?

 Every foundation has two things in common: big dreams and money.
 But money alone isn’t enough to make those dreams come true.
 To achieve the desired impact, foundations can consider themselves ‘changemakers’ more than ‘grantmakers.’